- Is mountain biking truly safer than road biking?

 If you are a passionate cyclist, you won’t just give up something you truly love just because you want to be more cautious.

-& people ask this becasue they are almost new to cycling and want to explore this sport but they get confused where to ride?
+People ask this because they are almost new to cycling and want to explore this sport but they get confused where to ride?
 In the city / road or they are better with mountain biking?

-In this article, I am going to help you to understand thec concept and why mountain biking is safer and better than road cycling.
+In this article, I am going to help you to understand the concept and why mountain biking is safer and better than road cycling.

 Just to let you know, different cyclists have varying opinions on whether or not you should bike on the road or on a mountain trail.